wptrainingteam/learn-wp-content/tutorials/debugging-wordpress.md

 2. Disable displaying errors on screen
 3. Enable logging errors to the wp-content/debug.log file

 Depending on your personal preference, you can enable displaying the errors on screen, but this can lead to the errors either being missed, or overlaying other important content on screen, which is not ideal.

-Additionally if you're ever debugging an issue on a production site, you don't want to display errors on screen, as this can lead to sensitive information being displayed to the user.
+Additionally, if you're ever debugging an issue on a production site, you don't want to display errors on screen, as this can lead to sensitive information being displayed to the user.

 To see this in action, let's look at an example.